-Attempting to bring a hand to his eyes, Azroth found the arm stuck.
-He blinked past the grit, and saw what caused him to stop.
+Azroth attempted to bring a hand to his eyes, but found the arm stuck.
+He blinked past the grit and saw what caused him to stop.
 His arm was tied to his chest in a sling.
-The fingertips looked black in the dim light coming in through the small windows.
+The fingertips appeared black in the dim light coming in through the small windows.

 “Careful not to move too fast, mate.
 I can’t lift you back in bed if you fall out,” a boy’s voice said.